Westbury, Wiltshire: History

 The Wilts, Somerset and Weymouth Railway was completed from near Chippenham, via Melksham and Trowbridge, as far as Westbury in 1848.
 That company was bought by the Great Western Railway in 1850, who over the next few years built lines onwards to Frome (to access the Somerset coalfield), then south to Yeovil and Weymouth, as well as southeast from Westbury to Warminster and then Salisbury.
 Westbury station was rebuilt in 1899 since it would become more important as a junction the next year, on the opening of the Stert and Westbury line.
 This was a faster route from London to Weymouth, which at Westbury crossed the route between the south coast and Bristol or South Wales.
 From 1906 the route from London was also used by trains to Taunton and Exeter.

 In 1894, Westbury parish was reduced in size when a new civil parish of Dilton Marsh was created from its western part (all the land west of the Biss), and likewise Bratton parish from its eastern part.
 A further reduction in the north created Heywood parish in 1896.
 Westbury Urban District was formed in 1899, with the same boundaries as the parish.
 It was abolished in 1974 as a result of the Local Government Act 1972, its area becoming part of West Wiltshire district.
 The district was in turn abolished in 2009 on the establishment of Wiltshire Council as a unitary authority.

 Leighton House in the south of the town has been home to the Army Officer Selection Board and the Cadet Force Commissioning Board since 1949.
-Its planned disposal was announced in March 2016, and later that year the MoD estimated that the Selection Board would move to Sandhurst by 2024.
+Its planned disposal was announced in March 2016, but in 2021 this decision was reversed under the Future Soldier reforms, so the board remains in place.